Osterie/extend-layer/README.md

 ## Acknowledgements

-The preset profiles are HEAVILY **inspired** by the [extend layer](https://dreymar.colemak.org/layers-extend.html) created by DreymaR.
+The preset profiles are HEAVILY **inspired** by the [Extend Extra Extreme](https://dreymar.colemak.org/layers-extend.html) created by DreymaR.
 Check it out.

 To create images of the keyboard layouts I used a great online [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/#/).